 Omaha's Henry Doorly Zoo and Aquarium, together with other zoos and organizations, has launched the Amphibian Conservation Initiative to address this issue on a global scale.
 This initiative includes the establishment of facilities and the training of staff, capable of quarantining amphibians and carrying out captive breeding programs.
 Once threats have been lowered or resolved, offspring of the amphibians will be released back into the wild.

-The Amphibian Conservation Education Project aims to develop an understanding of how a mass decline of amphibians will affect the balance of nature; and to give area youth the opportunity to conduct a statewide amphibian survey to determine the viability of amphibian habitat and health.
+The Amphibian Conservation Education Project (ACEP) aims to develop an understanding of how a mass decline of amphibians will affect the balance of nature; and to give area youth the opportunity to conduct a statewide amphibian survey to determine the viability of amphibian habitat and health.
 We cannot save amphibians alone.
 They need your help and you can make a difference.
-This program is made possible by the Nebraska Academy of Sciences.

 Contact the Education Department at (402) 738-2092 or Scouts@OmahaZoo.com to inquire about training programs.